spdk/spdk/test/lvol/test_plan.md

 - delete malloc bdev

 Expected result:
-- calls successfull, return code = 0
+- calls successful, return code = 0
 - get_lvol_stores: response should be of no value after destroyed lvol store
 - no other operation fails